Autopilot

 Costs

-Autopilot bills like the composer: fractions of a cent of text per post plus your image model's per-image price when image generation is on.
+Autopilot bills like the composer: a fraction of a cent of text per post plus your image model's per-image price when image generation is on.
+The image estimate is computed from the per-slot image count — only slots that actually generate an image count toward it.
 The wizard and the enable dialog show the estimate up front, and the Upcoming posts strip on the panel always shows what's queued.